 Funding amounts range from $2000 to $50,000.

 Funding round dates

-Applications for this grant are currently open and will close at midnight on Monday 12 September 2016.
+Applications for this grant closed on Monday 12 September 2016.

 Applicants will be notified of the outcome of their application by mid-December 2016.

 An applicant should be an incorporated not-for-profit organisation.